 Many of the Most Memorable Moments in Olympic History

 It is often said that Lake Placid is where "miracles are made."
 It was at the Lake Placid Olympic Center, in 1980, that the US men's hockey team toppled the Soviet Union on its way to winning the gold medal.
 This is where 16-year-old figure skater Sonja Henie won an Olympic gold medal in 1932 and charmed the world.
 Out front is the speed skating oval, where in 1932 local Olympian Jack Shea and teammate Irving Jaffee each won two gold medals, Eric Heiden won five in 1980, and where you can skate all winter long.
 But the glory isn't all behind us.
-Every year the 7,700-seat 1980 Rink Herb Brooks Arena (named after the Miracle on Ice coach) hosts national and international figure skating competitions, USA Hockey events, Smuckers' Stars on Ice and other special events.
+Every year the 7,700-seat 1980 Rink Herb Brooks Arena (named after the Miracle on Ice coach) hosts national and international figure skating competitions, USA Hockey events, Stars on Ice and other special events.
 During the summer months we host Saturday Night Ice Shows.
-National and international level skaters such as Johnny Weir and Rachael Flatt are regulars and you never know when a legend like Scott Hamilton or Jim Craig might pop in for a day.
+National and international level skaters such as Ryan Bradley and Rachael Flatt are regulars and you never know when a legend like Scott Hamilton or Jim Craig might pop in for a day.
 We have a total of four ice surfaces (three indoor, one outdoor) for Lake Placid public skating and athlete training, host one of the longest-running summer figure skating programs in the world and can accommodate your needs for conventions and large conferences in Lake Placid.
 All of it is open to you.
-Stride around the Olympic speed skating oval—one of the country's few remaining outdoor tracks—and take in views of both the High Peaks and Main Street Lake Placid.
 Walk through the Arena during a tournament and hear cheers powering a team to victory, just as the crowd's chants coaxed a miracle out of the US team years ago.
 This is the Olympic Center.
 This is the heart of Lake Placid.
-Check out a Virtual Tour of the 1980 Herb Brooks Arena, 1932 Rink and the Conference at Lake Placid.
+Check out a Virtual Tour of the 1980 Herb Brooks Arena, 1932 Rink and the Conference Center at Lake Placid.

 Lake Placid Olympic Museum